 Other babies followed and older kids grew up and moved out.
-My oldest daughter married in 2004 and is a proud mother of two fantastic little guys.
-A typical family gathering includes my husband and I, our 12 children, one son-in-law, his son, two grandsons, and my dad.
+My oldest daughter married in 2004 and my oldest son in 2014.
+A typical family gathering includes my husband and me, our 12 children, one daughter-in-law, one son-in-law, four grandchildren, and my dad.
 I have very little spare time, but I enjoy sports, sewing, scouts, reading, and working with kids.
 I am an active member of the Church of Jesus Christ of Latter-day Saints.
 I always wanted to write a book, but writing this blog might be the only way it ever happens.

 Email me at firstname.lastname@example.org